 - Meets the minimum requirements of field experience for Field Director certification and permit holder according to Archaeology Branch regulations.

 - Excellent organizational and verbal/written communication skills.

 - Demonstrated ability to take adequate field notes, including photography, and to supervise field crew in these activities.

-- Deep understanding of Northwest Coast lithic technology, faunal remains, and artifact identification.
+- Superior understanding of lithic technology and artifact identification.

 - Ability to recognize human remains in the field.

 - Experienced operation of field equipment including GPS, chain and compass.

 - Demonstrated ability to create field maps.